Ignas0089/new_app_codex/README.md

 ## Current limitations
 - Tab content is placeholder-only; Stage 3 will add the real forms, tables, and dashboards referenced in each page description.
-- Automated tests are not yet implemented even though the tooling is scaffolded (`npm run test` is reserved for future work).

 ## Contributing
 See `CONTRIBUTING.md`.
 Code of Conduct: `CODE_OF_CONDUCT.md`.